-- 1.1 Beeston Fields Golf Club ('The Club') shares the belief of England Golf and Nottinghamshire Union of Golf Clubs that golf belongs to everyone.
-All who play and all who aspire to play must have an equal opportunity to do so. - 1.2 The Club is committed to the principles of equality and diversity throughout its membership, its paid and volunteer workforce and any others with whom the Club engages. - 1.3 The Club considers that everyone should play their part in making golf inclusive and aims to ensure that all people, irrespective of background or Protected Characteristics, have a genuine opportunity to engage with golf.
+- 1.1 Buckinghamshire County Ladies Golf Association ('The County') shares England Golf's belief that golf belongs to everyone.
+All who play and all who aspire to play must have an equal opportunity to do so. - 1.2 The County is committed to the principles of equality and diversity throughout its paid and volunteer workforce, throughout its membership base and any others with whom the County engages. - 1.3 The County represents female golf in the county of Buckinghamshire, and will work with the BB&O to embed the terms of this policy throughout golf in Buckinghamshire. - 1.4 The County considers that everyone should play their part in making golf inclusive and aims to ensure that all people, irrespective of background or Protected Characteristics, have a genuine opportunity to engage with golf.
 We will not disadvantage any individual by imposing conditions or requirements which cannot be justified.